Register for Free edWebinars Below

 The Consortium for School Networking (CoSN) is pleased to partner with edWeb.net for a second year as together we resume our monthly edWebinars based on CoSN’s Empowered Superintendent Initiative.
 The goal of this “Super-Connected” edWebinar series is to help current and aspiring superintendents and district leadership teams build on their knowledge, skills, and confidence in leading digital transformations.

 In this first edWebinar of the 2019-2020 season, Superintendents Dr. Deborah Kerr and Dr. David Schuler, and CoSN CEO Keith Krueger, share best practices and recommended strategies for leading technology transformations.
 Specific strategies outlined in The CoSN Empowered Superintendents Toolkit is reviewed from the perspectives the superintendents.
 Additionally, Keith highlights “Hurdles, Accelerators and Tech Enablers” from CoSN’s recent report on Driving K-12 Innovation.
 Dr. Kerr and Dr. Schuler share examples from their own experiences in working with their boards, school leaders, and their communities in leading teaching and learning to meet the needs of today’s students.

 The Empowered Superintendent is a CoSN initiative dedicated to helping superintendents, aspiring superintendents and district leadership teams build their knowledge, skills and confidence as technology leaders.
 The Empowered Superintendent Toolkit is a free resource developed by AASA and CoSN for school district leaders.

-This edWebinar will be of particular value to superintendents, assistant superintendents, district technology leaders, and those aspiring to those positions.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of particular value to superintendents, assistant superintendents, district technology leaders, and those aspiring to those positions.\

 About the Presenters